stelcodes/nuzzle/README.md

  ;; A function that can access the whole page map, takes zero or one arguments ;; Zero arguments returns a list of all pages
- ;; One argument returns a page map with given vector URL ;; One argument with keyword argument :children returns a list of all children pages for given vector URL ;; Nuzzle adds this so your render-page function need only accept a single argument ;; Always present
+ ;; One argument returns a page map with given vector URL ;; One argument with options map argument {:children true} returns a list of all children pages for given vector URL ;; Nuzzle adds this so your render-page function doesn't have to accept more than one argument ;; Always present
  :nuzzle/get-pages (fn get-pages ...)}
 ```

-## Automatically Added Keys to Page Entries
-Nuzzle adds these keys to every page map:
-- `:nuzzle/url`: The key of the page (the vector of keywords representing the URL) is added to the page map.
-- `:nuzzle/index`: If a page does
-- `:nuzzle/render-content`: If a page doesn't have a `render-content` function,  Nuzzle adds one which is `(constantly nil)`.
-This means it's always safe to call in a `render-page` function.
-- `:nuzzle/get-pages`: A function that allows you to freely access your Nuzzle config from inside your `render-content` and `render-page` functions.

 ## Creating `:nuzzle/render-page`
 Each function under the `:nuzzle/render-page` key must turn that page map into Hiccup.
 The function must take one parameter (a page entry map).
 It can return a vector of Hiccup (more flexible) or a string of HTML (wrapped with `nuzzle.hiccup/raw-html`)).